matteoportantiolo/Thesis-on-guidance-and-trajectory-optimization-for-reusable-launchers/README.md

 ---

 ## Overview
-This thesis focuses on the development and analysis of **real-time guidance algorithms for reusable rocket landing**, based on convex optimization techniques.
+This thesis focuses on the development of **real-time guidance algorithms for reusable rocket landing**, based on convex optimization techniques.

-The work investigates the use of **Quadratic Programming (QP)** solvers for embedded trajectory optimization, with particular attention to computational efficiency, robustness, and real-time feasibility.

-Two main approaches are studied:
-- **Sequential Convex Programming (SCvx)**
-- **Sequential Quadratic Programming (SQP)**
+The main contribution is the investigation of **Sequential Convex Programming (SCvx) using Quadratic Programming (QP) subproblems**, with the goal of improving computational efficiency for embedded applications.

+The proposed approach is compared against the **baseline SCvx implementation using Second-Order Cone Programming (SOCP)** currently adopted in the company.

 ---

 ## Mission Context
-The problem addressed is the **powered descent and landing of a reusable launch vehicle**, requiring:
+The problem addressed is the **powered descent and landing of a reusable launch vehicle**, which requires:

 - Real-time trajectory generation
 - Constraint satisfaction (thrust limits, state constraints)
-- Robustness to model uncertainties
+- Robustness to uncertainties
 - Fast onboard computation

-Typical applications include:
-- Vertical landing of reusable boosters
-- Planetary landing scenarios with limited computational resources
+These requirements make **computational efficiency** a key driver in guidance algorithm design.

 ---

 ## System Architecture

 ### Guidance Framework
-The guidance problem is formulated as a **trajectory optimization problem**:
+The landing problem is formulated as a **nonlinear optimal control problem**:

-- Nonlinear dynamics
+- Nonlinear spacecraft dynamics
 - State and control constraints
 - Minimum-fuel or minimum-effort objective

-The problem is iteratively solved onboard using convex optimization techniques.
+The problem is solved onboard through **iterative convexification**.

 ### Convexification Strategy
-- Nonlinear dynamics are linearized around a reference trajectory
+- Linearization of dynamics around a reference trajectory
-- Non-convex constraints are approximated through convex relaxations
+- Convex approximation of non-convex constraints
-- Trust-region or penalty mechanisms ensure convergence
+- Trust-region and penalty techniques to ensure convergence

+Each iteration results in a convex subproblem to be solved efficiently.

 ---

 ## Methods

-### Sequential Convex Programming (SCvx)
-- Iterative convexification of the nonlinear optimal control problem
+### SCvx with QP Subproblems (Proposed Approach)
-- Solves a sequence of convex subproblems
+- Reformulation of SCvx subproblems as **Quadratic Programs (QP)**
-- Guarantees feasibility through virtual controls and trust regions

-### Sequential Quadratic Programming (SQP)
-- Solves a sequence of quadratic approximations of the nonlinear problem
+- Exploitation of problem structure for computational efficiency
-- Incorporates second-order information
-- Compared against SCvx in terms of convergence and robustness
+- Compatibility with fast embedded QP solvers

+This approach targets:
+- Reduced solve time
+- Improved scalability for onboard applications

+### SCvx with SOCP (Baseline – Company Implementation)
+- Convex subproblems formulated as **Second-Order Cone Programs (SOCP)**
+- Higher modeling flexibility for certain constraints
+- Increased computational cost compared to QP-based formulations

+### Comparative Analysis
+A detailed comparison is performed between:

+- **QP-based SCvx (this work)**
+- **SOCP-based SCvx (baseline)**

+Key evaluation metrics include:
+- Solver execution time
+- Convergence behavior
+- Feasibility and constraint satisfaction
+- Sensitivity to initialization and discretization

-### QP Solver Analysis
+### Solver Considerations
-A key contribution of the thesis is the investigation of **off-the-shelf QP solvers** for embedded applications:
+- Use of off-the-shelf QP solvers for embedded applications

-- Performance benchmarking (speed, convergence)
-- Numerical robustness
-- Suitability for real-time onboard implementation

-### Custom Solver Strategies
-- Problem structure exploitation
-- Reduction of computational load
-- Trade-offs between optimality and execution time
+- Trade-offs between accuracy and computational load

-### Sensitivity Analysis
-The robustness of the guidance solution is evaluated with respect to:

-- Model uncertainties
-- Discretization choices
-- Initialization conditions
+- Impact of problem scaling and conditioning

 ---